Undergrounding utilities, status, history

 - January: PG&E filed a variance with the CPUC to include properties they claim don't meet the Rule 20A criteria, and answered additional question in its March Supplemental filing.
 It may take several months before the variance request is considered by the CPUC.
 A primary argument is that the initial authorization of the PPNA project in 2000 did not break it into three phases.
 With all properties included, the ratio of qualified properties was high enough to pass the Rule 20-A bar.
 PPNA filed additional comments that because Chelton carries a high volume of vehicular and pedestrian traffic, it should qualify.

 - August: CPUC staff drafted a resolution denying the variance, but before it was presented to the full commission for a vote, the draft was pulled.

-- November: CPUC staff reversed its position on denying the variance and submitted a new draft accepting the position that Phase 2 should proceed as a 20-A project.
+- November: CPUC staff reversed its position that denied the varience and proposed that Phase 2 should proceed as a 20-A project.

 2020 Hope reigns, but COVID-19 disrupts plans

 - January: The CPUC formally accepted Phase 2 as a Rule 20A project.

 - March: With COVID's attack on the City budget, suddenly DOT could not find a way to pay the consultant's fee to manage the street lighting and administrative tasks the City is responsible for.
 PPNA appealed to the mayor and funds were released.